 Simple URL Structure

-It’s essential to keep the base URL of your API simple and easy to read.
-This makes the API easy to use for API consumers and results in easy adoption on platforms that don’t have a properly-support client library.
+It’s essential to keep the base URL of our API simple and easy to read.
+This makes the API easy to use for API consumers and results in easy adoption on platforms that don’t have a properly supported client library.

 Here is an example of a good base URL: